Sonryle/JoePhys/README.md

 # JoePhys

 This is a simple physics engine which I decided to make for my TY physics project.
-I hope that my teacher will like it :)
+NOW WITH MYLES SUPER SICK UI CLASS!!

 ## How to Run
 There are no releases to JoePhys yet (I havent even got a window to work yet, i dont know why i'm making this README file right now).
 You must build from the source code